 Sl.
-No. Title Outcome expected Allied study Week No. Individual / Group activity Reference: book/website /Paper 1 Assignment 1: University Questions on Management, Administration, Planning.
-Students study the Topics and write the Answers.
-Get practice to solve university questions.
-Module 1 of the syllabus 2 Individual Activity.
-Printed solution expected.
-Book 1, 2 of the referencelist.Websiteof the Reference list 2 Assignment 2: University Questions on Organizing and Staffing & Directing and Controlling.
-Students study the Topics and write the Answers.
-Get practice to solve university questions.
-Module 2 of the syllabus 4 Individual Activity.
-Printed solution expected.
-Book 1, 2 of the referencelist.Websiteof the Reference list 3 Assignment 3: University Questions on Entrepreneurship and SSI Students study the Topics and write the Answers.
-Get practice to solve university questions.
-Module 3 of the syllabus 5 Individual Activity.
-Printed solution expected.
-Book 1, 2 of the reference list.
-Website of the Reference list
+No. Title Outcome expected Allied study Week No. Individual / Group activity Reference: book/website /Paper Assignment 1: Students study the Module 1 2 Individual Book 1, 2 of the University Questions Topics and write the of the Activity.
+Printed reference list.
+1 on Management, Answers.
+Get practice syllabus solution Website of the Administration, to solve university expected.
+Reference list Planning. questions.
+Assignment 2: Students study the Module 2 4 Individual Book 1, 2 of the University Questions Topics and write the of the Activity.
+Printed reference list.
+2 on Organizing and Answers.
+Get practice syllabus solution Website of the Staffing & Directing to solve university expected.
+Reference list and Controlling. questions.
+Assignment 3: Students study the Module 3 5 Individual Book 1, 2 of the University Questions Topics and write the of the Activity.
+Printed reference list.
+3 on Entrepreneurship Answers.
+Get practice syllabus solution Website of the and SSI to solve university - expected.
+Reference list questions. -

-Course Plan 2020-21 Odd - Semester -5th Electronics and Communication Engineering
+Course Plan 2022-23 Odd - Semester -5th Electronics and Communication Engineering

-Assignment 2: Students study the Module 4 6 Individual Book 1, 2 of the University Questions Activity.
+Assignment 2: Students study the Module 4 6 Individual Book 1, 2 of the Topics and write the Activity.
 Printed reference list.
 4 on Project Management Answers.
 Get practice syllabus solution Website of the and Network to solve university expected.
 Reference list Techniques. questions. - Assignment 5: Students study the Module 5 6 Individual Book 1, 2 of the University Questions Topics and write the of the Activity.
 Printed reference list.
 5 on Project review and Answers.
 Get practice syllabus solution Website of the Financial Management. to solve university - expected.
 Reference list questions. -